motifmarkets/motif-core/etc/motif-core.api.md

     baseName = "LitIvemId";
     // (undocumented)
     export function createFromRecordDefinitionList(list: TableRecordDefinitionList): PortfolioTableRecordDefinitionList;
 }

+// Warning: (ae-missing-release-tag) "PosScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class PosScanCriteriaNode extends UnaryArithmeticScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.Pos;
+}

 // Warning: (ae-missing-release-tag) "PrefixableSecurityDataItemTableFieldDefinitionSource" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)